2016-17: Intro to Physics & Chemistry, Honors Chemistry

 2014-15: Biology, Honors Biology, AP Biology

 WiL is a graduate of the University of California, San Diego, where he received his B.S. in Biochemistry/Cell Biology and a B.A degree in European History.
 During a break before beginning medical school, Wil discovered a love of teaching which, 17 years later, he has never escaped.
 He currently is Science Department Chair and teaches Biology, AP Biology, and chemistry at a small rural high-school in California's Central Valley.
-Wil and his wife, Michelle, are home-schooling parents to 7 children, ages 1-12, and he is very excited to be teaching for Kolbe.
-Wil believes strongly that the purpose of science is to further reveal God's truth, and the beauty of creation.
+Wil and his wife, Michelle, are home-schooling parents to 9 children, ages 1-16, and he is very excited to teach for Kolbe.
+Wil believes strongly that the purpose of science is to further reveal God's truth and the beauty of creation.

 2014-15: Earth Science, Biology